JaribuBahati/My-new-project/README.md

 Copy the template, paste it to your GitHub README and edit! -->

 # AI-Energy Optimizer for Off-Grid Communities (AI-EOC)
-Final project for the Building AI course

-AI-Energy Optimizer for Off-Grid Communities (AI-EOC)

-Final project for the Building AI course

-Summary

-AI-EOC is an AI-driven system designed to optimize the generation, distribution, and storage of renewable energy in off-grid areas.
-It uses predictive analytics and optimization algorithms to enhance energy access, reduce costs, and improve the reliability of renewable energy sources in remote regions.

 Background